ExplicITConsulting/set-outlooksignatures.com/details.md

 The software must run in PowerShell Full Language mode.
 Constrained Language mode is not supported, as some features such as BASE64 conversions are not available in this mode or require very slow workarounds.

 On Windows and macOS, unblock the file 'Set-OutlookSignatures.ps1'.
 You can use the PowerShell cmdlet 'Unblock-File' for this, or right-click the file in File Explorer, select Properties and check 'Unblock'.
-This removes the "mark of the web", which can prevent script execution when the PowerShell execution policy is set to RemoteSigned.
+This removes the 'mark of the web', which can prevent script execution when the PowerShell execution policy is set to RemoteSigned.

 If you use AppLocker or a comparable solution (Defender, CrowdStrike, Ivanti, and others), you may need to add the existing digital file signature to your allow list, or define additional settings in your security software.